A Series of Articles to Help you Learn About Florida Native Plants

 Natives for Your Neighborhood is a database for southern Florida natives.
 This resource has detailed information on specific plants.
 Many of the plants they cover are also good for central Florida, but be aware that the advice given may not fit our area very well.
-Also be aware that many of the plants that they list will die if we get a hard freeze.
-Please check with the Florida Native Plant Society site to determine regional suitabilit.
+Also, be aware that many of the plants they list will die if we get a hard freeze.
+Check with the Florida Plant Atlas or Florida Native Plant Society site to determine regional suitability.

 FANN Florida Association of Native Nurseries - Looking to purchase native plants?
-You can search here for nurseries that sells the Florida grown native plants.
+You can search here for nurseries that sell Florida-grown native plants.

 If you know the scientific or common name of a plant you can look it up on the Atlas of Florida Plants.
 The Atlas contains over 4000 native and naturalized plants showing where they have been found, and often with pictures.
 Naturalized plants are non-natives that can grow on their own in Florida -- they include invasives.
-The entries will tell you if the species are native, non-native, and if non-native, whether or not they are considered by the Florida Exotic Pest Plant Council to be invasive.
+The entries will tell you if the species are native or non-native, and whether is considered by the Florida Exotic Pest Plant Council to be invasive.

-Missouri Botanic Garden Plant Finder - An excellent resource to over 7,000 plants North American Plants.
-If the plant is suitable in Florida, their advice is good.
+Missouri Botanic Garden Plant Finder - An excellent resource for over 7,000 plants in North America.
+Helpful growing advice is provided.

-Lady Bird Johnson Wildflower Database - Another excellent resource which includes many Florida natives.
-If the plant is suitable in Florida, their advice is good.
+Lady Bird Johnson Wildflower Database - Another excellent resource that includes many Florida natives.

-List of Florida Invasive Plants - This list of plant to NOT grow, is produced by the Florida
+List of Florida Invasive Plants - This list of plants to NOT grow, is produced by the Florida

-Go to our Downloads area to get lists of plants fthat our members recommend for our area.
+Go to our Downloads area to get lists of plants that our members recommend for our area.

 Plants used in Steve's yard by Al and Joan.